 Fearing for his life in 1959, the 14th Dalai Lama fled to India, from where he led a government in exile.

-Learn more about the Dalai Lama in the bestselling book, The Art of Happiness.
+You can learn more about the Dalai Lama in his bestselling book, The Art of Happiness.

 11. Gong Li